 Breastfeeding brings a lot to a woman and her baby.
 In addition to giving the healthiest food there is for several months, breastfeeding is free and gives the mother and child a very strong feeling of closeness.
-Although the recommended breastfeeding period is six months, 7.5% of all Canadian mothers still breastfeed after 28 weeks of breastfeeding.
-If this is your case and if you have to work soon, you probably wonder how you will manage to do so without taking your milk away from your child.
+Although the recommended breastfeeding period is six months, 7.5% of all Canadian mothers still breastfeed after 28 weeks.
+If this is your case and if you have to go back to work soon, you are probably wondering how you will manage to do so without taking your milk away from your child.
 There are many things you can do.

-Depending on the age of your baby when your maternity leave will be over, his needs will be different.
-If you start working after 6 months, you will have to deal with the fact that your child cannot drink cow’s milk yet and he will also be trying solid foods.
-What will he drink for lunch while you work?
-You can use a breast pump and leave a bottle with him every morning or give him a preparation.
-If you decide to give him formula milk for the first time, it would be wise to avoid giving him any other new food for the first three days to easily notice an eventual allergy.
+Your baby's needs will be different, depending on the age of your baby when your maternity leave will be over.
+If you start working after 6 months, you will have to deal with the fact that your child cannot drink cow’s milk yet and they will also be trying solid foods.
+What will they drink for lunch while you work?
+You can use a breast pump and leave a bottle with them every morning or give them a preparation.
+If you decide to give them formula milk for the first time, it would be wise to avoid giving them any other new food for the first three days to easily notice an eventual allergy.

 After the age of 9 months, you can replace his noon drink by cow’s milk, in a bottle or a cup.
 This new milk could slightly change your baby’s behaviour at first but do not worry, this situation is rare and often temporary.
 If the problems last and if you want to keep breastfeeding, contact a lactation specialist who will assess your specific situation and give you tips accordingly.

-If your child begins full-time daycare after the age of 9 moths, his diet will already be varied and will provide him with many of the nutrients that are necessary to his growth.
-This allows him to drink water for lunch and when until you come back.
-You will feed him in the morning, before leaving for work, after dinner and before sleep time.
+If your child begins full-time daycare after the age of 9 months, their diet will already be varied and will provide them with many of the nutrients that are necessary to their growth.
+This allows them to drink water for lunch and until you come back home.
+You can feed your baby in the morning, before leaving for work, after dinner and before sleep time.

 Weaning your baby

 If you intend to wean your baby at this time, you will still have to stop breastfeeding one drink at a time.
-If your baby is between 8-10 months, he may be in a phase of fear of abandonment that will be worsen if you stop feeding him and go back to work at the same time.
-You will naturally stop breastfeeding et noon and gradually remove the other feedings without causing additional stress to your baby and without changing your emotional bond.
+If your baby is between 8-10 months, they may be in a phase of fear of abandonment that will worsen if you stop feeding them and go back to work at the same time.
+You will naturally stop breastfeeding at noon and gradually remove the other feedings without causing additional stress to your baby and without changing your emotional bond.